fixing Navigation & increasing Revenue

 Confusing Navigation

-Customers don’t knowing if they’re headed down the right category group.
+Customers don’t know if they’re headed down the right category group.

 Took up to 5 clicks to get into specific categories.
 Customers dropped halfway through.